nalladinesh/usepopcorn/README.md

 # Usepopcorn project

-Fetch the movie, and to watchlist and rate the movie
+Fetch the movie, add to watchlist and rate the movie

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).